Spanning connectivity in a multilayer network and its relationship to site-bond percolation: Multilayer percolation in a large graph

 \section{Multilayer percolation in a large graph}

 The multilayer (random) graph $G^{(M)}$ is completely specified by the underlying connectivity graph $G$, the number of layers $M$, and the site-occupation probability $q$ (for each site in each layer).
 It is simple to see that the induced marginal probability, $p$, of any given bond in $G^{(M)}$ to be active, is given by $p = 1 - (1-q^2)^M$.
 Now, suppose we choose $q = c/\sqrt{M}$, with $c$ a constant.
 In other words, each node is occupied, on an average, in $c\sqrt{M}$ layers.
 Then, in the limit $M \to \infty$, we have $p = 1-\lim_{M \to \infty}(1-q^2)^M = 1 - e^{-c^2}$.
 If the bond activation events were statistically independent, then for $p \ge p_c$, where $p_c$ is the bond percolation threshold of $G$, a giant connected component (GCC) would appear in $G^{(M)}$.
 Note here that $p \ge p_c$, in the $M \to \infty$ limit, is equivalent to $c \ge \sqrt{-\ln(1-p_c)}$.
 However, the bond activation events in $G^{(M)}$ are not independent.
 They have a positive spatial correlation.
 In other words, one bond being active makes it more likely for its neighboring bond to be active.
-Therefore, $p > p_c$ is more than enough for a GCC to exist in $G^{(M)}$, thereby making $\sqrt{-\ln(1-p_c)}/\sqrt{M}$ an upper bound to the multilayer percolation threshold $q_c(M)$, for any finite $M$.
+Since $p$ is the fractional size of the edge set in the underlying graph that is active, introducing positive bond-to-bond nearest-neighbor spatial correlations, for a given $p$, implies that the active bonds will be closer together, and hence $p > p_c$ should be more than sufficient for a GCC to exist in $G^{(M)}$, thereby making $\sqrt{-\ln(1-p_c)}/\sqrt{M}$ an upper bound to the multilayer percolation threshold $q_c(M)$, for any finite $M$.
+Note however that the above argument (of why percolation should happen at a strictly lower value of $p$ for a correlated bond process) is not rigorous.
+We conjecture however that it holds true for the particular correlated bond process induced by our multilayer percolation model on an arbitrary graph $G$ that has a well defined non-trivial i.i.d. bond percolation threshold.